"I like it here, they look out for me, they know me. This is my family"

 We are where people come, to belong, to be accepted, to get a hug and experience love and to gain the means to build a better life.
 Because of you people are supported to build up themselves so they can in turn build up their communities.

-1JustCity is an organization that supports four outreach sites in Winnipeg’s core neighborhoods: West Broadway, the North End, the West End and Osborne Village.
+1JustCity supports outreach sites in Winnipeg; West Broadway, the West End and Osborne Village.
 Our services include meal programs, emergency food, haircuts, showers, laundry, toiletries, and clean undergarments.

 We also have community-based advocacy services and compassionate listeners whose role it is to connect people with the appropriate resources based on their circumstance.